 By far the largest of the Springwood Waters at about three acres in size, Spring Pool can accommodate at least 20 anglers with ease and has plenty of interesting features to fish to as well as a penninsula to an island from which most parts of the lake can be reached.

-Spring Pool is also the water where the biggest Springwood fish can be found - including catfish to over 60lbs, common, mirror and grass carp to 30lbs, tench to over 8lbs, bream to 6lbs, perch to 4lbs and roach and rudd to nearly 2lbs.
-If you are a specimen angler - Spring Pool is the one for you!
+Spring Pool is also the water where the biggest Springwood fish can be found - including catfish to a magnificent 100lbs and averaging 40lbs, common and mirror to over 30lbs, good sized grass carp, tench to over 8lbs, bream to 6lbs, perch to 4lbs and roach and rudd to nearly 2lbs.
+If you are a specimen or competent angler - Spring Pool is the one for you.
+Up-to-date information on the best tactics and baits can be obtained from the bailiff.

 Like the two other waters below the lodges, Spring Pool is in a lovely woodland setting and is virtually surrounded by trees and bushes.